Boba Oppa (BOBAOPPA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Boba Oppa Historical Price

-According to the latest data gathered on Boba Oppa live price page, the current price of Boba Oppa is 0USD.
-The circulating supply of Boba Oppa(BOBAOPPA) is 20.00B BOBAOPPA , giving it a market capitalization of $14.24M.
+According to the latest data gathered on Boba Oppa live price page, the current price of Boba Oppa is 0.00107493USD.
+The circulating supply of Boba Oppa(BOBAOPPA) is 20.00B BOBAOPPA , giving it a market capitalization of $21.20M.

 The Boba Oppa Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BOBAOPPA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.